 Based on the 24 poly(A)-seq BAM files after the quality control, we determined poly(A) site (pAS) positions, or equivalently named ‘processing region’ (PR).
 All 3′ end mapping positions were counted.
 Positions within 10 bp of each other were grouped together and assigned to a single PR.
 A unique poly(A) ID was assigned to any group of 3′ ends with ≥10 reads

-Assignments of pASs to genes was based on the Ensembl build 87 gene models on GRCh37 Only genes annotated in assembled chromosomes (chr1-22, chrX, chrY, and chrM) were considered.
+pASs were assigned to genes based on Ensembl 87 (e87) gene models on GRCh37.
+Only genes annotated in assembled chromosomes (chr1-22, chrX, chrY, and chrM) were considered.
 We retained only the genes matched by Ensembl annotation curated by UCSC genome database(cite Bhasin and Ting 2016) [Table S2].
 Biotypes of genes annotated by Ensembl include "protein_coding", "processed_transcript", "lincRNA", "antisense", "polymorphic_pseudogene", "sense_overlapping", "sense_intronic", and "3prime_overlapping_ncrna".
 We also considered de novo pASs that were identified in intronic regions or up to 5,000 bp beyond the known 3′UTR.

 Differential pAS Usage Testing